Inside Norway: A Photographer’s Journey

 Coming back new isn’t a new concept.
-Shakespeare often wrote significant transformation into his characters through the process of journeying to faraway places.
-We all travel for different reasons.
-And whether the need to do so is for conquering, connection or curiosity, you’ll discover that new places are stages upon which the characters and conversations of life play out in unexpectedly beautiful ways.
+Shakespeare often wrote stories of transformation into characters who journeyed to faraway places.
+We all travel for different reasons, and whether our need is for conquering, connection or curiosity, the places we visit are stages upon which the characters and conversations of life play out in unexpectedly beautiful ways.

-My photographs bookmark those stories chronicling my own transformation—the precious moments (in wooden frames, not figurines) of my personal journey.
+My photographs bookmark those stories chronicling my own transformation—framing the precious moments of my personal journey.
 These beautiful vignettes need to be spoken for our testimony to do its work in another person.
 And if we don’t share our stories, their intensity ultimately dulls and grows soot-covered with time and busyness.
 Or, they can bloom from regular watering as we recount their vividness—like an orchid in the windowsill of Oslo harbor.

 Just as the allegorical Christian in The Pilgrim’s Progress does, the testimonies of returning sojourners are meant to inspire listeners to learn for themselves this truth: that the gold of good travel is mined in the small veins of real precious moments, shared with beloved family and friends.
 I could ask what you most desire to learn next, or I could simply ask, “Where do you want to travel?”